SOLAR POWERED WATER PUMPING

-Water and water storage is on our minds currently as many of us face drought.
-As availability to solar energy becomes more affordable and much more efficient, the choice to change to DC solar powered water pumping in remote applications becomes clear.
-There are many remote situations where a solar powered water pump compared with a conventional grid-connected AC pump just makes more sense.
-Using solar to pump water can greatly relieve the work load and expense for many rural people.
+Water and water storage are constant topics of conversation at Backwoods Solar as water resources are under constant strain nowadays.
+As solar energy becomes more affordable and efficient, the choice of a DC solar direct water pumping for remote applications becomes clearer.
+There are many remote situations where a solar direct water pump just makes more sense compared with a conventional grid-connected AC pump.

-Depending on the application; irrigation, ponds, livestock, deep well water storage, or for an off grid water source, consider changing your existing AC pump and/ or installing a new DC solar powered pumping system closer to the water source.
-The age old argument is that AC pumps are faster and can last longer, however they use 4-8 times the amount of power per gallon than slower DC pumps.
-AC pumps can also be maintenance intensive and unpredictable at times, causing additional strain on inverters in off-grid systems when other loads are running.
-Most DC solar powered pumps use half the energy consumed by an AC jet pump, and can be more cost effective due to location and/or fuel dependence.
+Depending on the application (irrigation, ponds, livestock, deep well water storage, or off grid water source) consider installing a new DC solar direct pumping system as close to the water source as possible.
+Most DC solar direct pumps use half the energy consumed by an AC pump, and can be more cost effective due to location and/or fuel dependence.
 A solar solution is cleaner and now cheaper than it has ever been.
-There are some basics you will need to know before you make the move to a solar direct water pump.
-We have also included a diagram that defines some of these terms further.
+There are some basics you will need to know before you make the move to a solar direct water pump. the diagram below defines some of these terms further.

 1. How deep is your well or other water source?
 “Water source” can refer to any well, spring, creek, or storage tank.
 Depth is a crucial measurement and is usually measured in feet; and is incredibly helpful when communicating with manufacturers or distributors.
 The depth of your well or water source determines the type of pump you will need.
 When pumping from a storage tank, cistern, spring or creek you may need a shallow level submersible pump or surface pump.